 TE 501.
 History and Philosophy of Technology Education.
 3 Credits.
-(3 Lec) F,Su A review of national trends and issues in Technology Education and their implications for program development at the local, state and national level.
+(3 Lec) F,Su PREREQUISITES: Graduate standing.
+A review of national trends and issues in Technology Education and their implications for program development at the local, state and national level.